-Nippon Telegraph and Telephone or NTT (group.ntt/en/ir/) has many similar aspects to BT.
+Nippon Telegraph and Telephone or NTT (group.ntt/en/ir/) is the Japanese equivalent of BT.
 It was privatised in 1985 and is a substantial global business with over 330,000 employees.
-The manager says that it is playing a key role in the digital transformation of the Japanese economy, and its digitalisation efforts are aimed in part at cutting overheads (management believe it can achieve JPY200bn of cost savings in this area over its 2023 financial year).
+It is playing a key role in the digital transformation of the Japanese economy, and its digitalisation efforts are aimed in part at cutting overheads (it reckons it can achieve JPY200bn of cost savings in this area over its 2023 financial year).